AkhilSharma1/MC-Lab4-Android/README.md

 Setting up the Beacon ids
 -------------------------

-The beacons should have the *UUID*.
-Only the **Major** needs to be different. *Minor* is not relevant.
+The beacons should have the same *UUID*.
+Only **Major** needs to be different. *Minor* is not relevant.
-This particular set-up is similar to the case where beacons are place in the different stores of a brand.
+This particular set-up is similar to the case where beacons are placed in  different stores of a brand.
-In our case, we placed a beacon in each of the four corners of the room.
+In our case (we placed a beacon in each of the four corners of the room).
 You can have as many beacons as you want as long as they have same UUIDs and different Majors.

 We have used the following Beacon id values: